Sabrinas Organizing

 Railings - If your dorm or apartment has stairs, you should clean the railings once a week to minimize the transfer of germs.

-The printer (Affiliate Link) display - If you have a printer (Affiliate Link) in your room, you want to clean off the touch screen display every so often, especially if someone else uses it as well.
+The printer (affiliate link) display - If you have a printer (affiliate link) in your room, you should clean off the touch screen display periodically, mainly if someone else uses it as well.

-TV remotes or any remotes you may have - This is a hot spot for germs.
+TV remotes or any other remotes you may have - This is a hotspot for germs.
 Cleaning this every week and more frequently when your roommates are sick.
 Visit our post about how to clean electronics.

-Vacuum (Affiliate Link) cleaner - Just emptying out the vacuum (Affiliate Link) cleaner is not enough.
+Vacuum (affiliate link) cleaner - Just emptying the vacuum (affiliate link) cleaner is not enough.
 You should turn it over and clean out the hairs of the brushes at the bottom.
 If they do not budge, use scissors and cut the hair out.
-Always, always, always use gloves and a mask, especially if you have several roommates.
+Always use gloves and a mask, especially if you have multiple roommates.

-Fan blades - Cleaning fan blades at least once a month will cut down on dust in the room.
+Fan blades - Cleaning fan blades at least once a month can help reduce dust in the room.
 And, if you are sensitive to dust, this should be a priority.
 Be sure to stand in a secure area while cleaning these blades.
 Home Depot has some great tips on how to clean blades using a pillowcase.

 Bathroom Areas to Clean in a Dorm